Peplink Settings to Get Started

 This guide will help you configuring your Peplink router for mobile internet use.

-We will also share the configuration file of the device (as configured in the video and described here) so that you can easily apply the configuration.
+In the conclusion we share the configuration file of the device (as configured in the video and described here) so that you can easily apply the configuration.
 However, if you are new to Peplink we encourage you to follow along on your own device to build familiarity with your Peplink options and controls.

 Compatible Peplink Devices